 The Community Content Fund is HUDSY's first step in that direction.

 The local media landscape is changing, and there are fewer and fewer resources going toward telling our stories.
-HUDSY believes in reinvesting in our region's most meaningful stories — together we can build a robust Hudson Valley-based creative economy, ensuring that artists in our communities are paid for their work.
+HUDSY believes in reinvesting in our region's most meaningful stories — together we can build a robust Hudson Valley-based creative economy, ensuring that artists in our communities are paid for their creativity.

-MEET THE 2021 CCF RECIPIENTS
+2021 CCF RECAP

-Louise Bartolotta is a filmmaker and educator from Poughkeepsie and a graduate of the SUNY Purchase BFA film program.
-She fell in love with filmmaking in 2011 as a teen producer at the Children’s Media Project in Poughkeepsie and she’s been making DIY films ever since.
-Her submitted script “Javelina” is about growing up surrounded by the magic of nature and the fear of losing your childhood wonder, against the backdrop of gentrification.
+The day before she starts middle school, science whiz Ellie becomes terrified of her new neighbors dog -- or is it a dog?
+Javelina, a short narrative film by Louise Bartolotta, is about growing up surrounded by the magic of nature and the fear of losing your childhood wonder, against the backdrop of gentrification.
 The script is short and contained, taking place over the course of one summer day in locations in and around Beacon.
-The story is inspired by the Florida Project, Pan’s Labyrinth and Spirit of the Beehive — these three films are about how a child absorbs the adult situations around them.
+The story is inspired by the Florida Project, Pan’s Labyrinth and Spirit of the Beehive — films about how a child absorbs the adult situations around them.
 Available now on the HUDSY App!